 Examples of intelligent spectrum sharing techniques involve cognitive radio technologies such as Listen Before Talk utilized in IEEE 802.11 WLAN based Wi-Fi and 3rd Generation Partnership Project (3GPP) Long Term Evolution (LTE) based Licensed Assisted Access (LAA) systems12, the policy- based framework used by the IEEE Dynamic Spectrum Access Networks standards 1900.X13 or spectrum sharing with primary users based on sensing, spectrum database access, and dynamic spectrum access rules used in the IEEE 802.22 TV White Space standard.
 Cognitive radio technologies and other spectrum sharing techniques should continue to be developed and standardized to establish fair and transparent spectrum sharing among devices that avoids harmful interference.
 The IEEE-SA, given its history of being a neutral and collaborative standards development organization, can facilitate the development of fora where these common rules and technologies can be standardized.

 In addition to intelligent spectrum utilization, the increasing demands for wireless spectrum should also be met by introducing flexibility into the use of lightly used spectrum.
 This includes spectrum that is being used sparsely on a geographic basis (i.e., only used in certain specific locations) or temporally.
 In particular, the intelligent management brought about by cognitive radio and other related technologies can assure co-existence with devices and services which currently use these spectrum bands, albeit on a sporadic basis.
-An example of this is in the United States where in April 2015 the Federal Communications Commission (FCC) issued a Report and Order detailing a new Citizens Broadband Radio Service (CBRS) in the 3550-3700 MHz spectrum band, which reallocated the band so that it can be shared with incumbent radar systems and fixed satellite services using rules specified by the FCC.14
+An example of this is in the United States where in April 2015 the Federal Communications Commission (FCC) issued a Report and Order detailing a new Citizens Broadband Radio Service (CBRS) in the 3550-3700 MHz spectrum band, which reallocated the band so that it can be shared with incumbent radar systems and fixed satellite services using rules specified by the FCC.14 Expanding on this, in 2013 IEEE 802.11 introduced access to unused TV channels with the TV White Space standard, 802.11af, now in use around the globe providing Internet access in underserved communities.
+Now, with basic access to the 1.2 GHz of the 6 GHz band limited to Very Low Power and Low Power Indoor use, Automatic Frequency Coordination using database determination of victim receiver locations, will enable full power use in this band.

 Wireless technology will continue to benefit humanity profoundly.
 For example, the use of wirelessly connected medical devices is expected to increase significantly in the near future.15 As a result, medical resources can be more rapidly dispatched to where they are needed, and this will positively impact lives.